pawelswiszcz/ogi/README.md

 # OGI

-OGI is the `ratbagctl` try icon to change the devices resolution.
+OGI is the `ratbagctl` tray icon to change the devices resolution.

 <img src="src/assets/preview.png" height="100">